tweag/python-monorepo-example/2019-03-05-playing-with-kubernetes.md

 ### Applying our configuration

-kubenix gives us a validated k8s configuration (try to add some nonesense and you will see that it will actually yell at you) and with kind we can pull up a k8s cluster without any effort.
+kubenix gives us a validated k8s configuration (try to add some nonsense and you will see that it will actually yell at you) and with kind we can pull up a k8s cluster without any effort.
 Time to actually apply the configuration. [deploy-to-kind](./nix/deploy-to-kind.nix) does just that.